Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: Estimates on the incoming/outgoing linear flow

-The same estimate holds when $e^{it\Delta}$ and $ _{out}$ are replaced by $e^{-it\Delta}$ and $ _{in}$, respectively. \end{prop} \begin{proof} Again, we only consider the estimates on the ``outgoing" part, since the ``incoming" part can be treated in the same way.
+\end{remark} \begin{proof}[Proof of Proposition \ref{prop:f+}] Again, we only consider the estimates on the ``outgoing" part, since the ``incoming" part can be treated in the same way.
+Moreover, by choosing $s<s_0$, the case of $(q,r)=(\infty,2)$ follows from Corollary \ref{cor:f+-Hs}.
+Hence, we only consider the case when $r>2$.
+Let $N=2^{k_0}$ for some $k_0\in \N$.

-First, we recall the reductions given in the beginning of Subsection \ref{sec:In/out-linearflow}.
+First, we recall the reductions given at the beginning of Subsection \ref{sec:In/out-linearflow}.
 We write